ucladevx/Bmaps/README.md

   - `cd Mappening-Deployment/dev`
 - Build and run containers
   - `make run`
+- Open a second terminal window:
   - Enter frontend container
     - `make ash`
     - Use Makefile within frontend container to update changes to static files
       - `make files`
 - Navigate to `localhost` which defaults to port 80

 ## How to Deploy on AWS